CosminCAS123/DerivativeCalculatorDone/README.md

 Xamarin forms  Desktop Derivative Calculator.
-Have fun!
+Sends mails and looks pretty good.
+Give it a try!